 - 6 Preferable tank mates for Black diamond stingray

-- 7 How to identify male and female black diamond stingray?
+- 7 How do identify male and female black diamond stingrays?

 - 8 How to breed a black diamond stingray?

 - 9 Breeding steps of Black diamond stingray